emartech/magento2-extension/dev/README.md

 $ git push --tags
 ```

-Go to repository on GitHub, click releases and issue new release.
+Go to repository on GitHub, click releases and then on Draft new release button.

 Got to [packagist.org](https://packagist.org/packages/emartech/emarsys-magento2-extension) (sign in credentials on secret.emarsys.net) and click the green **Update** button.
 You should see the new release appear on the right side of the page.